-DIMM Installation (See Figure 2-1)
+DIMM Installation (See Figure 2-2)

-- Insert the desired number of DIMMs into the memory slots, starting with Bank (For optimal memory performance, please install four modules at a time.
-Please refer to the table below.) - 2.
-Insert each DIMM module vertically into its slot.
+- Insert the desired number of DIMMs into the memory slots, starting with DIMM #1A.
+The memory scheme is interleaved so you must install two modules at a time, beginning with DIMM #1A, then DIMM #2A and so on.
+(See the Memory Installation Table Below.) - Insert each DIMM module vertically into its slot.
 Pay attention to the notch along the bottom of the module to prevent inserting the DIMM module incorrectly. - Gently press down on the DIMM module until it snaps into place in the slot.
 Repeat for all modules (see step 1 above).